jackcviers/confluent-cp-images/README.md

 variable.
 The defalut behavior is to see if bats is available on the system before installing and installing with `homebrew`.

+### CUSTOMIZATION using `.local.make`

+You can override the variables defined in the `Makefile` by creating the git ignored file `.local.make` in the top level directory of this repo, rather than using environment variables.
+This file is ignored by git so allows you to set things only for your local builds.

 ## VERSIONING

 If possible, all versions will follow the Confluent CP platform versions.